snwfog/ppedit/README.md

  - To generate the ppedit.js file, use the following commands :
 	- `cd (ppedit project root)/ppedit/                `
-	- `coffeescript-concat -R coffee/src | coffee -s  --compile > js/ppedit.js`
+	- `coffee node_modules/coffeescript-concat/coffeescript-concat.coffee -R coffee/src | coffee -s --compile > js/ppedit.js`

  - Open the main.html file on a browser to see what the editor looks like